AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample3_Gain.rst

 similar to a C scanf function.

-And finally here is a snippet of the templated pixel pushing code where we do the actuall processing using our parameter values;
+And finally here is a snippet of the templated pixel pushing code where we do the actual processing using our parameter values;

 `gain.cpp <https://github.com/ofxa/openfx/blob/doc/Documentation/sources/Guide/Code/Example3/gain.cpp#L437>`_